Neighborhoods and housing

 Affordable, full of culture and easy to get around, Providence is more than a great place to pursue your graduate studies; it’s a great place to live.
 This neighborhood guide will help you (and any accompanying loved ones) better navigate your off-campus options as you get ready to make the move.

-Once you’ve zeroed in on a potential home, Residence Life offers all students the opportunity to meet with a student lawyer and review your lease agreement.
-And, thanks to RISD’s partnership with College Student Insurance, students are able to apply for discounted property insurance.
+RISD’s partnership with College Student Insurance enables students to apply for discounted property insurance.
 If you do decide to live off campus, you must register your off-campus address with Residence Life by August 1.

 Neighborhoods near RISD